Vedant-Asati03/Spamzee/README.md

 # SPAMZEE

-This is a fun automated bot for spamming on various social media platforms
+Hello guys!
+This is a fun little project called spamzee, you can use it to spam your friends, family or whoever you want.

+# Overview

+Spamzee is an automated bot which lets you spam anywhere you want, though it is specially designed for spamming in Whatsapp, Telegram and Email you can spam on other platforms too by typing input others.